 Back in January I received an email from Jeff who lived in Colorado (USA) that said “Help!
 I may have gotten a job in Bali and I have never been there before!”
-Fast forward to today and Jeff is settling in nicely as the new Principal of the Montessori school in Canggu.
+Fast forward to today and Jeff is settling in nicely as the new Principal of the Montessori School Bali.
 It was amazing for me to catch up with him in August as we toured his beautiful campus that he is now the Principal of for the next three years.
 He shared some wonderful stories already in his short time in Bali and I can’t wait to follow his journey both through this incredible job opportunity and expat life.

 Meet: Jeff Waxman